 Early Literacy

 Early literacy is a huge indicator of later life success.
-43% of adults with low literacy live in poverty.
-61% of children growing up in poverty do not have access to any age-appropriate books.
+The National Center for Education Statistics found that 43% of adults with low literacy live in poverty and that nearly 61% of children growing up in poverty do not have access to any age-appropriate books.

 Immersing children in book-oriented environments benefits their later educational achievement, attainment and occupational standing.